 “Thanks Ben and welcome,” the counselor offers.
 “We’re happy you made it here.
 You will learn everyone’s names soon enough, so we won’t introduce everyone just now.
 I’m sure there are a lot of other things you’re still getting used to anyway, so we won’t bombard you with names yet.
 Ok, does anyone want to review today’s schedule for me?”

 As she took her stare off of me and glanced around the room for a volunteer, I noticed that my hands were clenched into fists.
 I slowly opened my fingers and laid my hands flat, palms down on top of my thighs.
 A portly woman who looked to be in her fifties, eagerly raised her hand.
 The woman wore sweat-pants, a short-sleeved cotton shirt with some logo on it (it’s the kind of shirt one receives for free at an event like a job fair or when signing up as a new customer at a bank).
 Peaking out from the blue bandana that covered the top of head were two braided pigtails.
 The most horrifying part was her footwear.
-Pink flip-flops with a large fuzzy pink puffball atop the straps, next to her extremely non-pedicured big toes.
+Pink flip-flops with a large fuzzy pink puffball atop the straps, which only brought more attention to her extremely non-pedicured big toes.
 I looked at her face.
 Oddly, she immediately struck me as resembling a jovial cartoonish bullfrog.
 Overall her look was that of an unkempt bohemian Baby Jane with very poor eating habits.
-I hoped I wouldn’t ever have to sit next to her.
+There were many aspects to her that didn’t coalesce or seem quite right so I hoped I wouldn’t ever have to sit next to her.

 The counselor acknowledged her almost reluctantly.